SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 | `@PrePersist` | There is no replacement annotation for this.
 If you are using this on any fields, please set the field before save().
 One very common example is to set the creation date like this `entity.setCreated(ZonedDateTime.now(ZoneOffset.UTC));` |
 | `@Embedded` | No replacement available as Spring Data already embeds the document. |
 | `@Converters()` | Replaced with `@ReadingConverter` and `@WritingConverter` |

+## 5 sda-commons-server-kafka

+Some deprecated code was removed.
+Especially we removed the feature `createTopicIfMissing` because we don't recommend services to do that.
+You usually need different privileges for topic creation that you don't want to give to your services.